nicelgueta/prefect-event-router/readme.md

-# Rust Prefect Event Handler
+# Prefect Event Handler
-## !! in development !!

-This is an asynchronous event handler written in Rust that is used to handle events that should kick-off a prefect flow.
+This is an asynchronous event handler written in **Rust** that is used to handle events that should kick-off a prefect flow.
 It is a simple handler that listens to some queue/socket-like source to kick off prefect flows.

 ## Why
 As an open source user of Prefect, there is no native support for an event-driven architecture (without having to use prefect cloud).
 Working in a business with incoming events that should trigger a flow, I needed a way to listen to these events and kick off a flow in Prefect all within our private network.